Team236/2017-Robot/README.md

 Because the flywheel is compliant and can expand, there is a lot of pressure between the ball and flywheel at high speeds.
-The increased friction increases the load on the flywheel significantly, lowereing its speed when the next ball enters the hood.
+The increased friction increases the load on the flywheel significantly, lowering its speed when the next ball enters the hood.
 To prevent this, we run a PI loop at 200 hz which uses a banner light sensor to count the speed of the wheel and to vary the motor speed to maintain a consistent RPM.
 Using this system, we are able to return to full